Nacelle

-A nacelle (/nəˈsɛl/ nə-SEL) is a "streamlined body, sized according to what it contains", such as an engine, fuel, or equipment on an aircraft.
-When attached by a pylon entirely outside the airframe, it is sometimes called a pod, in which case it is attached with a pylon or strut and the engine is known as a podded engine.
-In some cases—for instance in the typical "Farman" type "pusher" aircraft, or the World War II-era P-38 Lightning—an aircraft cockpit may also be housed in a nacelle, rather than in a conventional fuselage.
+A nacelle (/nəˈsɛl/ nə-SEL) is a streamlined container for aircraft parts such as engines, fuel or equipment.
+When attached entirely outside the airframe, it is sometimes called a pod, in which case it is attached with a pylon or strut and the engine is known as a podded engine.
+In some cases—for instance in the typical "Farman" type "pusher" aircraft, or the World War II-era P-38 Lightning or SAAB J21—an aircraft cockpit may also be housed in a nacelle, rather than in a conventional fuselage.

 Etymology

 Like many aviation terms, the word comes from French, in this case from a word for a small boat.

 Development

 The Arado Ar 234 was one of the first operational jet aircraft with engines mounted in nacelles.
-During its development, the four jet engines were merged from having four distinct nacelles, all of which contained their own landing gear wheel, to two nacelles with two engines each.
+During its development, the four engines had four distinct nacelles.
+They once had their own landing gear wheel, but they were later combined to two nacelles with two engines each.

-In recent years, General Electric and NASA have developed nacelles with chevron-shaped trailing edges to reduce the engine noise of commercial aircraft, using an experimental Boeing 777 as a test platform.
+A visible feature on airliner nacelles is the chevron nozzle, a fan air/exhaust gas mixer for jet noise reduction.